cdbethune/simon-d3m-wrapper/README.md

 # Simon D3M Wrapper
-Wrapper of the Simon semantic classifier (the base library can be found here: https://github.com/NewKnowledge/simon) into D3M infrastructure.
+Wrapper of the Simon semantic classifier into D3M infrastructure.
 All code is written in Python 3.5 and must be run in 3.5 or greater.

+The base library for SIMON can be found here: https://github.com/NewKnowledge/simon

 ## Output
 The output should be a list of two list of lists.